 Global perspective and respect for diversity

-As our business becomes increasingly global in scale, we believe we need to step up our efforts in areas such as human resources development.
+As our business becomes increasingly global in scale, we believe we need to step up our efforts in areas such as human resources development, for which we are expanding our human resources development programs each year to address employees in a variety of positions.

 Workplaces Thriving on Diversity

-Launch of New Company Promoting Employment for People with Disabilities
+Promoting Employment and Raising Motivation for People with Disabilities

 Supporting Work-Life Balance